-We are currently going through a bit of a lifestyle change in the Simply Homemade home so I was a keen to make a reasonably health(ish) cake for this birthday as his is one I still have some control over.
-Now I know birthdays are only once a year and it probably sounds incredibly boring to want to make healthier alternative cakes, but trust me the recipes I chose do not compromise on flavour, they are still sweet but refined sugar does not have a role on any of the recipes.
+We are currently going through a bit of a lifestyle change in the Simply Homemade home so I was keen to make a reasonably healthy(ish) cake for this birthday as he is one I still have some control over.
+Now I know birthdays are only once a year and it probably sounds incredibly boring to want to make healthier alternative cakes, but trust me the recipes I chose do not compromise on flavour, they are still sweet but refined sugar does not have a role in any of the recipes.

-Harry was absolutely thrilled and we were treated too delightful chants of ‘Sam, Sam, Sam’ followed by the one sentence he sings at the top of his voice though we are quite possibly the only people who understand it!
+My boy was absolutely thrilled and we were treated too delightful chants of ‘Sam, Sam, Sam’ followed by the one-sentence he sings at the top of his voice though we are quite possibly the only people who understand it!
 ‘Sam is the hewo next dooooooooor’ 😉

-We had a lovely chilled out day with our little boy, we even got some nice photographs of him with his Irish twin; for the next four weeks and three days, himself and Abbie are both two.
-Irish twins, just like Caoimhe and Jack before them.
+We had a lovely chilled out day with our little boy, we even got some nice photographs of him with his best pal who for the next four weeks and three days, is two with him